cran-task-views/Epidemiology/Epidemiology.md

   data.
 It is designed to work with the `linelist` package and provides functions to check for missing data, validate dates, and ensure that variables are in the correct format.
-- `r pkg("epiCleanr")`: A collection of data cleaning utilities for epidemiological data.
 - `r pkg("epidm")`: Contains utilities and functions for the cleaning, processing and management of patient level public health data for surveillance and analysis held by the UK Health Security Agency, UKHSA.